PHLAK/docker-plex/README.md

  | plex-pass | Current Plex Pass release              |

 Eeach release (starting with 1.5.3.3580-4b377d295) is also taged and available if you'd like to run a specific version.
+You can view the complete list of tags on Docker Hub at <https://hub.docker.com/r/phlak/plex/tags/>

 Troubleshooting
 ---------------